zakariia122/zakariia122/README.md

 - Learning advanced backend and cloud technologies
 - Building **AI-powered tools**
 - Developing **digital solutions for local communities in Morocco**

+🎨 Besides coding, I also have solid skills in **graphic design** and **digital marketing**, which allow me to build not only functional but also visually impactful solutions.

 🚀 My goal is to **work with a tech company**, create value, and build impactful systems.